thegetty/quire-docs/content/guide/collection-catalogues.md

 - You control the specifics of which attributes to display and in what order, by listing them under `object_display_order`.
 Following the sample above, the attributes included on the pages would be: `artist`, `year`, `dimensions`, `medium` and `location`.

   Any images of the object are also included here, under the `figure` attribute.
-This is a list of one or or more images.
+This is a list of one or more images.
 It is recommended that this list be only of `id` values corresponding with `id`s in your project’s `figures.yml` file.
 However, if you prefer, you can instead include a `src` attribute with the filename as it appears in your project’s image directory.

 Here are the only defined object attributes, you can include any others you like: